-Dr. Elliott-Groves is an assistant professor in the Department of Learning Sciences and Human Development in the College of Education.
+Dr. Elliott is an assistant professor in the Department of Learning Sciences and Human Development in the College of Education.
 Her research centers on understanding the meanings and explanations of suicidal behavior from the perspective of Indigenous peoples.
-In her research, Dr. Elliott-Groves rigorously engages youth, families, and communities in the development of integrated behavioral health interventions to address complex social issues.
+In her research, Dr. Elliott rigorously engages youth, families, and communities in the development of integrated behavioral health interventions to address complex social issues.

-Dr. Elliott-Groves was a Foreign Language and Area Studies (FLAS) fellow with the Canadian Studies Center in summer 2011 for the study of the French language.
+Dr. Elliott was a Foreign Language and Area Studies (FLAS) fellow with the Canadian Studies Center in summer 2011 for the study of the French language.

 Dr. Elliott is also an affiliate faculty member with the Banks Center for Educational Justice, a new affiliate faculty with the Canadian Studies Center, and part of the advisory team for Dr. Patricia Johnston, 2020-22 Banting Postdoctoral Fellow.